-PROXY STATEMENT FOR THE 2008 ANNUAL MEETING OF STOCKHOLDERS
+PROXY STATEMENT FOR THE 2009 ANNUAL MEETING OF STOCKHOLDERS

-The board of directors of Cadence Pharmaceuticals, Inc. is soliciting the enclosed proxy for use at the annual meeting of stockholders to be held on Wednesday, June 18, 2008 at 8:00 a.m., local time, at the Doubletree Hotel San Diego/Del Mar, located at 11915 El Camino Real, San Diego, California 92130.
+The board of directors of Cadence Pharmaceuticals, Inc. is soliciting the enclosed proxy for use at the annual meeting of stockholders to be held on Wednesday, June 24, 2009 at 8:00 a.m., local time, at the Homewood Suites by Hilton Hotel, located at 11025 Vista Sorrento Parkway, San Diego, California 92130.
+If you need directions to the location of the annual meeting, please contact us at (858) 436-1400.